BiGCAT-UM/BLAST-OER/comparing.md

 * Identity: A residue is exactly the same (either nucleotide or amino acid)
-* Conservation: An amino acid is replaced by another amino acid that preserves the physicochemical properties of the original residue (for nucleotides, conservation has no meaning, as two residues are only considered equal or not)
+* Conservation: An amino acid is replaced by another amino acid that preserves the physicochemical properties of the original residue (for nucleotides, conservation has no meaning, as due to the triplett code translation, two DNA/RNA residues can only be identical or not for the meaning of the code)
-* Similarity: The extent to which sequences are related, based on identity and conservation.
+* Similarity: The resulting extent to which sequences are related, based on identity and conservation.

 For conservation, the group to which an amino acid belongs is important (basic, acidic, uncharged polar, or nonpolar side chain), as well as the size of the amino acid’s side chain.